sameersbn/docker-gitlab/README.md

 Congratulations! you have now generated an SSL certificate thats valid for 365 days.

 #### Strengthening the server security
-This section provide you with instructions to [strengthen your server security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
+This section provides you with instructions to [strengthen your server security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
 To achieve this we need to generate stronger DHE parameters.

 ```bash
 openssl dhparam -out dhparam.pem 2048